hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

  - VAULT_TOKEN: Vault token, which is defined in variable *{{ vault.root_token }}*

 ### 5. Get Kubernetes cert files for organizations
-This role gets Kubernetes CA certificate from ServiceAccount by organization and store them into *build* directory.
+This task gets Kubernetes CA certificate from ServiceAccount by organization and store them into *build* directory.

 #### Variables:
  - kubernetes.config_file: Kubernetes config file from network.yaml file.